firebase4s/firebase4s/README.md

 App.initialize(serviceAccount, "https://<MY_INSTANCE>.firebaseio.com")
 ```
-*The above code snippet assumes that you Firebase service account credentials exist in your project's `resources` directory.*
+*The above code snippet assumes that your Firebase service account credentials exist in your project's `resources` directory.*

 <a name="database"></a>